moxystudio/eslint-config/packages/eslint-config-core/README.md

 MOXY [eslint](http://eslint.org/) **core** configuration to be used by _eslint_ **base** configurations.

-This package is not meant to be used directly in your projects.
+❗️ **IMPORTANT**: This package is not meant to be used directly in your projects.

 ## Installation